-- In the last semester before graduation, candidates must register for the graduation fee. - File an Intent to Graduate Form with the Office of Admissions, Records and Registration by the relevant deadline. - · Complete the oral defense of the dissertation. - Submit the dissertation by the relevant deadline.
+- In the last semester before graduation, candidates must register for the graduation fee. - File an Intent to Graduate Form with the Office of the Registrar by the relevant deadline. - · Complete the oral defense of the dissertation. - · Submit the dissertation by the relevant deadline.